Wreck involving emergency vehicle knocks out power to hundreds - The Vicksburg Post

 Vicksburg Fire Chief Craig Danczyk said the vehicle reportedly developed an issue with its brakes before leaving the roadway and striking a power pole, splitting the pole in two.
 A transformer on the pole also fell.
 Additional damage to nearby transmission lines was also caused as pressure was placed on the power lines.

 According to Entergy’s online outage report, more than 800 customers lost power for a little more than two hours.
-Power was restored just after 2 p.m.
+Power was restored just after 2 p.m. as Entergy rerouted power around the damaged area.

 Danczyk said the driver and crewmember of Rescue 1 were not injured and returned to service.
 Materials and equipment from Rescue 1 were transferred to Rescue 2.
 The damaged vehicle, a Ford F550, was significantly damaged and was being towed from the scene.